kimai/kimai/README.md

 You can see our development roadmap for the future in the [Milestones](https://github.com/kevinpapst/kimai2/milestones) sections.

-Our roadmap is open for changes and input from the community, please [sent us](https://github.com/kevinpapst/kimai2/issues) your ideas and questions.
+Our roadmap is open for changes and input from the community, please [send us](https://github.com/kevinpapst/kimai2/issues) your ideas and questions.

 ## Installation